 HIST 1111.
 World History I. A survey of World History to early modern times.
-Prerequisite: Passing or exempting ENGL 0989.
+Prerequisite: Completing or exempting Support-level ENGL.
 3-0-3

 HIST 1112.
 World History II.
 A survey of World History from early modern times to the present.
-Prerequisite: Passing or exempting ENGL 0989.
+Prerequisite: Completing or exempting Support-level ENGL.
 3-03

 HIST 1121.
 Western Civilization I. A survey of Western Civilization to early modern times.
-Prerequisite: Passing or exempting ENGL 0989.
+Prerequisite: Completing or exempting Support-level ENGL.
 3-03

 HIST 1122.
 Western Civilization II.
 A survey of Western Civilization from early modern times to present.
-Prerequisite: Passing or exempting ENGL 0989.
-3-03
+Prerequisite: Completing or exempting Support-level ENGL.
+3-0-3

 HIST 2100.
 Introduction to the European Union.
 This course introduces the student to the historical origins and development of the European Union, the EU's governing institutions, the EU's policymaking processes, current EU policies and issues, and EU-US relations.
 The course also constitutes the core offering of the European Union Studies Certificate program.
-Prerequisite: Passing or exempting ENGL 0989.
+Prerequisite: Completing or exempting Support-level ENGL.
 3-0-3 (Cross-listed as POLS 2100.)

 HIST 2111.
 American Civilization I. A survey of U. S. History to the post-Civil War period, with special emphasis on Georgia history.
 (Satisfies the Georgia Legislative in United States and Georgia history.)
-Prerequisite: Passing or exempting ENGL 0989.
+Prerequisite: Completing or exempting Support-level ENGL.
 3-0-3

 HIST 2112.
 American Civilization II.
 A survey U. S. History from the post-Civil War period to the present, with special emphasis on the State of Georgia.
 (Satisfies the Georgia Legislative in United States and Georgia history.)
-Prerequisite: Passing or exempting ENGL 0989.
+Prerequisite: Completing or exempting Support-level ENGL.
 3-0-3

 HIST 2200.
 Studies of the European Union.
 The purpose of the course is to provide an indepth analysis on a selected aspect of the study of European Union (EU).
 The course is intended as an Area E. elective for students interested in taking a course in the Online or Study Abroad catalogs of the University System's European Union Center for which the only prerequisite is POLS 1101.
-Prerequisite: ENGL 0989, prior approval of the instructor and successful completion of POLS 1101.
+Prerequisites: Completing or exempting Support-level ENGL, prior approval of the instructor and successful completion of POLS 1101.
 3-0-3 (Cross-listed as POLS 2200)

 HIST 2220.
 African American History.
 A survey of the history of African Americans in the United States, emphasizing their unique heritage within, historical evolution in, and contributions to American society.
 The course analyzes the institutions, personalities, and trends that shaped the social, economic, political, and cultural developments of the United States.
-Prerequisite: ENGL 0989.
+Prerequisite: Completing or exempting Support-level ENGL.
 3-0-3